GrinlexGH/GrinlexGH/README.md

 - 👋 Hi, I’m @GrinlexGH
 - 👀 I’m interested in C++ and Source engine
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on Valve or Microsoft
 - 📫 How to reach me - discord: Grin#1487; twitter: GrinlexTw

 <!---